openware/kite/README.md

-Kite is a CLI for scaffolding and managing devops modules The main purpose is templating of various tools for devops around terraform, bosh, ansible Currently Kite support one Stack on both AWS and GCP.
+Kite is a CLI for scaffolding and managing devops modules The main purpose is templating of various tools for devops around terraform, bosh, ansible Currently Kite supports modular stacks(Kite modules) on both AWS and GCP.

 We plan in adding community stack using a simple template repository structure.